Aki Toyosaki: Musical career

 Toyosaki's first musical performance was with fellow voice actress Eri Kitamura on the Minami-ke Weather (みなみけ びより, Minami-ke Biyori) image song CD on 23 April 2008.
 She then performed the opening and ending themes of the 2009 anime series K-On!, "Cagayake!
 Girls" and "Don't say 'lazy'", respectively, with voice actresses Yōko Hikasa, Satomi Satō, and Minako Kotobuki.
 Both themes were released as singles on 22 April 2009.
 The "Cagayake!
 Girls" single sold about 62,000 copies during its debut week, ranking fourth on Oricon's latest weekly singles chart, while the "Don't say 'lazy' " single sold about 67,000 copies during its debut week, placing second on the chart.
 The opening and ending singles remained on the chart during the week of 27 April to 3 May, falling to sixth and fifth, while selling an additional 19,963 and 22,094 copies.
 On 23 June 2009, "Don't say 'lazy'" was awarded Animation Kobe's "Best Song" award.

-Toyosaki then performed the opening theme of the 2009 First Love Limited series, titled "Future Stream" with Ayahi Takagaki, Haruka Tomatsu, and Minako Kotobuki.
+Toyosaki performed the opening theme of the 2009 First Love Limited series, titled "Future Stream" with Ayahi Takagaki, Haruka Tomatsu, and Minako Kotobuki.
 Shortly after, the four formed the musical group Sphere.
 They are affiliated with Music Ray'n, an artist management and publishing group of Sony Music Entertainment Japan.
 The theme was released as the group's first single on 22 April 2009.

 Toyosaki, Hikasa, Satō, and Kotobuki performed the insert song, a song that occurs within the episodes of the anime, "Fuwa Fuwa Time" for K-On!.
 It was released as a single on 20 May 2009.
 On 17 June 2009, Toyosaki released a K-On! image song single named after her K-On! character Yui Hirasawa.
 The single ranked third on Oricon's weekly singles chart during the week of 15 to 21 June, selling 31,384 copies.